Tufin/postman/README.md

-# postman
-  Postman collections for Tufin REST APIs
+# Postman collections for Tufin REST APIs

  This repository includes postman collections for Tufin REST APIs.
  You can import these collections to postman.